leopold-weidner/ETA-SH40-RS232/README.md

 # ETA-SH40-py

- to come: a public repository to communicate with SH40 heating systems *via* a RS232 interface written in python.
+ soon to come: a smart home project and public repository to communicate with SH40 heating systems *via* a RS232 interface written in python.